-What is an acceptable amount of growth for each year?
+O What is an acceptable amount of growth for each year?

 This is always a tricky question to address since each student will progress through the different domains in different ways and at different rates of growth.
-Also, it is important to note that you will observe higher rates of growth through the Novice levels and slower growth as the students enter the Intermediate and Advanced levels.
+Also, it is important to note that you will observe higher rates of growth through the Novice levels.
 However, for growth purposes, if a student achieves average growth for all domains (an average of all domains combined into a composite score) at .4 to.7 each year, which would indicate normal growth and progress patterns.
 If a program can consistently show this for each student, each year, that would indicate adequate average growth and represent a "healthy" well-structured program.